Marketing. Not always front and center for lawyers and law firms–but it should be.

-Barry distinguishes legal marketing from business development and explains how the two should work together.
+Barry distinguishes marketing from business development and explains how the two should work together.
 Barry says the key to good business development is to really listen to clients about their needs.

 Barry also discusses the benefits of using of technology to gather data and track marketing metrics.
 He points out that much of the data helpful to improve marketing efforts is often found in software law firms already use (such as billing and timekeeping software, matter management software and the like).

-Barry’s tip for law firms wanting to get serious about marketing but still testing the waters is to have two programs in place: 1) a program to gather client feedback; and 2) a program in place to train lawyers how to develop business.
+Barry’s tip for law firms wanting to get serious about marketing, but still testing the waters, is to have two programs in place: 1) a program to gather client feedback; and 2) a program in place to train lawyers how to develop business.

 Editing and Production: Grant Blackstock